About the program

 Part-time students may have the internship/practicum requirement waived if they have at least 6 months of previous higher education experience to be substituted with approved elective coursework.
 Students with no prior professional experience in higher education must complete at least one 150-hour internship experience.

 Graduate assistantships are available on campus.
 Many graduate assistantships are available to provide SAHE students with additional professional experience.
-Assistantships are available on a competitive basis for SAHE students at SFA in the Division of Student Affairs, Enrollment Management, Office of Diversity, Equity and Inclusion and Athletics.
+Assistantships are available on a competitive basis for SAHE students at SFA in the Division of Student Affairs, Enrollment Management and Athletics.
 This special collaboration across campus provides preference to SAHE students for open positions, but positions are not guaranteed.
 A stipend is provided for assistantships and Residence Life/Housing positions also provide room and board.
 Some positions offer a partial tuition waiver for additional research project completion.
 For more information, please contact the program coordinator.

 How to apply